a-scollin/boulders/README.md

 > pip install -r requirements.txt

-To use the virtualenv first select your operating system by choosing to download either MacVerf (for UNIX based systems) or WindowsVerf (for Microsoft Windows)
+To use the virtualenv first select your operating system by choosing to download either MacVerf (for UNIX based systems) or WindowsVerf (for Microsoft Windows), also make sure you have your boulder data in a nearby folder for easy navigation within the app - all the boulder data is compressed within **Archive.zip** as it is big in file size.

 # MacVerf